SiskonEmilia/StyleGAN-PyTorch/README.md

   - 5/19: Construct [a new anime face dataset](https://github.com/SiskonEmilia/Anime-Wifu-Dataset)
   - 5/16: Able to continue training from a historic checkpoint
   - 5/16: Introduce style-mixing feature
-  - 5/16: Debug: Fix the bug that the full connected mapping layer does not participate in calculation and back-propagation.
+  - 5/16: DEBUG: Fix the bug that the full connected mapping layer does not participate in calculation and back-propagation.
 - 5/13 - 5/15: Kamome Iteration
-  - 5/15: Debug: VRAM leak and shared memory conflict
+  - 5/15: DEBUG: VRAM leak and shared memory conflict
-  - 5/14: Debug: Parallel conflict on Windows (Due to the speed limit, we migrate to Linux platform)
+  - 5/14: DEBUG: Parallel conflict on Windows (Due to the speed limit, we migrate to Linux platform)
   - 5/13: Introduce complete Progressive GAN[2] and its training method.
   - 5/12: Introduce R1 regularization[1] and constant input vector.
   - 5/12: Early implementation of Style-based GAN.